festus-sulumeti/phase_1_week_1_ToyProblems/README.md

 The user is prompted to enter the student's grades using the function 'calculateGrade', which uses 'rl.question' and specifies that the acceptable range is between 0 and 100.
 The callback function receives the user's input as the 'input' parameter.

 It transforms the user's input into a floating-point number inside the callback method for "rl.question."

+## Prerequistes
+1. Any Editor (Best to use will be vs code)
+2. Any web browser with the latest ES version
+3. Quokka(OPtional)

+## Languages and technology used
+1. JavaScript

+## Steps to run the project
+1. Clone the repository
+2. Extract all the files
+3. Open the file in vsCode
+4. run the files in the browser or use the quokkka extennsion in vscode both work the same way